animo/minor-blockchain-2020/docs/week-1/getting-started-and-the-basics-of-smart-contracts.md

 #### Return Variables

-Functions are often used to return certain information.
+Functions can be used to execute an operation without changing anything.
+However functions are often used to return some information through return variables.
+The function will return what comes after the **returns** keyword.

 ```solidity
 contract MyContract {